bytefish/PgBulkInsert/README.md

 ## Mastering the Fluent API ##

-The API is designed around a so called `PostgresType`.
+The API is designed around so called `PostgresTypes`.
 This class serves as your single entry point for all PostgreSQL data types.

 ### The Power of PostgresTypes ###